 Staying Cozy in the Slytherin Dungeons

-The dungeons can be a bit cold and bleak, so when you’re trying to relax there, you can wear this comfy green and silver sweater dress with leggings.
-I included lace up boots to keep the outfit rebellious, and a locket because Salazar Slytherin left a locket as his relic.
+The dungeons can be a bit cold and bleak, so when you’re trying to relax there, you can wear this comfy green and gray sweater dress with leggings.
+I included lace up boots (with floral lining!) to keep the outfit rebellious, and a charming locket because Salazar Slytherin left a locket as his relic.

 Taking Care of Business

 If you’re an ambitious Slytherin, chances are you have an important job.
-This outfit is perfect for work, with the great slim fitting pants and statement top.
+This outfit is perfect for work, with great dress trousers and a statement top and fun but still professional heels.
 I also included a snake ring, since Slytherin’s animal mascot is a snake.